fonoster/fonoster/README.md

 npm install @yaps/ctl -g
 ```

-For more commands go to [ctl @ npmjs](https://www.npmjs.com/package/@yaps/ctl) for more commands.

-### Creating and Deploying an App
+### Creating and Deploying an Application

 ```
 mkdir voice-app
 cd voice-app
 yaps apps:init
 yaps apps:deploy
 ```

+For more commands go to [ctl @ npmjs](https://www.npmjs.com/package/@yaps/ctl) for more commands.

-### Testing
+### Testing the Application

 To interact with your application, point a softphone to your Asterisk sub-system.
-Asterisk will be listening for SIP traffic on port `6060`.
+Asterisk will be listening for SIP traffic on port `6060\tcp`.
 The test account is `1001` with
 password `1234`.
-Calling extension `1002` will connect your test account to your application.
+Calling extension `1002` will connect your test account to your
+voice application.

 ## Features